ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 **Chain Data**

-- Added `ChainDataDir` to the `snow.Context` to allow blockchains to canonically access disk outside avalanchego's database
+- Added `ChainDataDir` to the `snow.Context` to allow blockchains to canonically access disk outside AvalancheGo's database
 - Added `--chain-data-dir` as a CLI flag to specify the base directory for all `ChainDataDir`s

 **Miscellaneous**